 Following figure illustrates the multiunit fractional distillation process.

-The final step in combining these operations in one single component is achieved by stacking the stills on top of each other and installing an internal device between each still to allow the liquid to flow down and vapors to rise.
-This means that single unit can function in a way similar to the multishell unit for less capital and operational cost.
+Above multi unit fractional distillation process can be combined in one single component by stacking the stills on top of each other and installing an internal device between each still to allow the liquid to flow down and vapors to rise.
+This means that single unit can function in a way similar to the multi-shell unit for less capital and operational cost.

 Following drawing shows a single fractionator tower with the corresponding still numbers and temperature ranges of the multishell unit.